muan/site/_posts/2014-02-19-it-was-not-you.md

 I struggled to understand the words coming out of my classmates' mouths, struggled to keep up, and struggled to form any responses.
 Even when I barely understood and replied, they seldom got what I was saying.

 It was very frustrating.
-It got more so when I started double, triple check the words I was using, and the grammar of every single sentence, to no avail.
+It got more so when I started to double, triple check the words I was using, and the grammar of every single sentence, to no avail.
 Even when I thought I said everything right, they still did not understand me.

 Was it my non-British accent?
 Or was it that the English ability I was proud of simply wasn't enough?